-1.5.2 Overview of the MTO Class EA
+1.5.2 Overview of the Class EA

-Provincial transportation projects that are eligible to follow the MTO Class EA are categorized into groupings.
+Provincial transportation and municipal expressway projects that are eligible to follow the Class EA are categorized into groupings.
 The groupings of projects are described in detail in Chapter 5, and are generally as follows:

-- Group A projects are new provincial transportation facilities and highway/freeway realignments; - Group B projects modify access or add capacity to existing provincial transportation facilities, and new service/maintenance/operations facilities - Group C projects are improvements to existing provincial transportation facilities; and. - Group D projects are the operation, maintenance, administration and miscellaneous work required to facilitate the provincial transportation system.
+- Group A projects are new provincial transportation facilities and highway/freeway realignments, and new municipal expressway facilities and municipal expressway realignments; - Group B projects modify access or add capacity to existing provincial transportation facilities or municipal expressways, and new service/maintenance/operations facilities; - Group C projects are improvements to existing provincial transportation facilities or municipal expressway facilities; and, - Group D projects are the operation, maintenance, administration and miscellaneous work required to facilitate the provincial transportation system.

 The project groupings are largely organized by their relative complexity and potential for impacts.
-The MTO Class EA processes for Group A, B and C projects are not prescriptive.
-Rather, the MTO Class EA gives proponents a pre-approved process for planning and carrying out specified projects in an environmentally responsible manner.
-Group D activities identified in the MTO Class EA 1999, as amended in 2000, have been exempted from the MTO Class EA process through the More Homes, More Choice Act, 2019, and the amended EA Act.
-Group D activities have no requirements under the MTO Class EA to fulfil prior to implementation because they are exempt.
-Proponents of Group D activities therefore have no requirements under the MTO Class EA to fulfil prior to the implementation of the Group D projects.
+The Class EA gives proponents a pre-approved process for planning and carrying out specified projects in an environmentally responsible manner.
+Group D activities identified in the Class EA as amended before May 1, 2019, are exempt from the EA Act as a result of changes to the EA Act made by the More Homes, More Choice Act, 2019.
+These activities have no requirements under the Class EA to fulfil prior to implementation because they are exempt.
+P

-Additional safety, rehabilitation, reconstruction and replacement projects, and improvements and upgrades to existing facilities within existing MTO property or MTO designated right-of-way have been reclassified to a list of exempt projects in accordance with the provisions in Section 15.3(1) and (2) of the EA Act.
+Additional, safety, rehabilitation, reconstruction and replacement projects, and improvements and upgrades to existing facilities within existing property or designated right-of-way and certain other municipal expressway projects are exempt from the EA Act in accordance with the provisions in Section 15.3(1) and (2) of the EA Act.
 Projects and activities exempt from the EA Act are identified in Section 5.7.

-1.5.3 MTO Class EA Process
+1.5.3 The Class EA Process